Skip to content

 Geo eligibility

-Codes are tested from India, US, UK, and UAE where applicable to identify geographically locked restrictions.
+Codes are tested from India, US, UK, and UAE where applicable to identify geographic locks.
+Codes restricted to certain regions are published with that restriction documented, not suppressed.

 5